Santhusha-UX/Santhusha-UX/README.md

 - 🎓 Final year computer science undergrad at the University of Westminster.
 - 💼 Freelancing since 2020, danced with companies like Arimac Lanka, Altria Consulting, and WSO2.
-- 🛠️ Tools I wield: Figma, Miro, Adobe Suite, Balsamiq, Principle, and a secret stash of productivity tools.
+- 🛠️ Tools I wield: Figma, Miro, Adobe Suite, Balsamiq, Principle, Blender, and a secret stash of productivity tools.

 ### 🎨 Design Arsenal